-He was also raised quite heavily by his mother and sisters.
+Student Government President Atticus Reyes at the 2019 CSUCI Connection Lunch Photo Credit: Communications and Marketing heavily by his mother and sisters.
 Being raised by strong women is something that makes him very proud.

-Reyes hopes to talk about what the students of CI might aspire to be as human beings and the achievements the graduates have accomplished during their time here.
-One of the things he's been hoping to convey is that he wants the students to have a positive effect on the community.
+As far as background is concerned, Reyes himself also comes from something of a marginalized past as he is the son of an immigrant and carries a lot of what he describes as "intergenerational trauma."
+He was also raised quite things he's been hoping to convey is that he wants the students to have a positive effect on the community.
 "Let's be that change we've been wanting to see," said Reyes.
 It is quite clear how important the speech at the commencement ceremony is to Reyes.